-Extended CLEARTM Operations Cloud to Amazon Web Services by launching Amazon Optimizer which promises to reduce the cost of transcoding for broadcasters and content owners, while increasing
+• Extended CLEAR[TM] Operations Cloud to Amazon Web Services by launching Amazon Optimizer which promises to reduce the cost of transcoding for broadcasters and content owners, while increasing

-- efficiencies part of PFT's ongoing mission of virtualizing the content supply chain. - All new scalable Dynamic Ad Insertion (DAI) feature that embeds SCTE-35 markers for a non-scripted Live stream providing new monetization opportunities through personalized delivery. - Pre-configured delivery destinations grow to over 450.
+- All new scalable Dynamic Ad Insertion (DAI) feature that embeds SCTE-35 markers for a non-scripted Live stream providing new monetization opportunities through personalized delivery. - Pre-configured delivery destinations grow to over 450.